jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] Do I also move ideas from Sub-Projects there?
 Maybe those are too short to matter.
 And not really loose texts, but goals.
 Somewhere in the middle.
 So maybe I should copy/move some texts to the loose idea boxes of Encircle Language Spec.
     - [x] I'm staring at 'Aspects' now.
 But Aspects is out-of-scope.
 Would it matter?
 Any content about it might be moved into an appropriate spot in the documentation.
     - [x] Object Order: Some of it is in Data Aspects.
 But I fundamentally need it in the Encircle language.
 It's not just list order.
 It's more fundamental.
 It can be command execution order, that is dependent on it.
 I just don't know where it belongs in the chapters.
 Maybe just its own chapter I was making a separation between coding aspects and data aspects once.
 Now most coding aspects are just part of the programming language and most data aspects are not.
 Just the separation is not as precisely clear as that.
-- [x] Circle 3 Programming, Requirements:
+- [x] Experiment 3.0 Programming, Requirements:
     - [x] Has technical design requirements.
     - [x] I could look at them, take them out, compare them to the Encircle Docs requirements, to see if they are in there or have a place in there.
     - [x] Nah.
 - [x] Aspect construct:
     - [x] I am missing writing the Aspects construct documentation from the planning docs.
-I only see it in the Circle 3 Programming, Excluded Requirements.
+I only see it in the Experiment 3.0 Programming, Excluded Requirements.
 - [x] Lower contents:
     - [x] The idea of lower contents is described in planning docs not in Encircle Docs Planning, but in '1.
-Circle 3 Programming' planning.
+Experiment 3.0 Programming' planning.
-    - [x] You can also find some texts about it here: Circle 3, Lower Contents, TODO.doc
+    - [x] You can also find some texts about it here: Experiment 3.0, Lower Contents, TODO.doc

 #### 2020-03-22 Done Scoping, Project Names

 - [x] Inspecting the sub-projects just to find whether documentation was of any concern in those projects, might be too intense for me right now.
-- [x] The question I was trying to answer with that was: Is it accurate to call the super-project 'Circle 3 Programming'?
+- [x] The question I was trying to answer with that was: Is it accurate to call the super-project 'Experiment 3.0 Programming'?
 - [x] The reason for calling it that, is to make it clearer what the project entails, separating it better from the super-project with the name 'Encircle Docs', so that there is a clear distinction that one is about programming and the other is about documentation.
-- [x] But from the top of my head I kind of already know that the focus of those Circle 3 projects was programming, not documentation.
+- [x] But from the top of my head I kind of already know that the focus of those experiment 3.0 projects was programming, not documentation.
-- [x] I just want clarity on the distinction between projects Encircle Docs and Circle 3 Programming, but giving it a clearly distinctive name.
+- [x] I just want clarity on the distinction between projects Encircle Docs and Experiment 3.0 Programming, but giving it a clearly distinctive name.

-#### 2020-03-16 Done Scoping Circle 3 Requirements Docs
+#### 2020-03-16 Done Scoping Experiment 3.0 Requirements Docs

-- [x] I moved content from Circle 3 Requirements to Encircle Language Products List.
+- [x] I moved content from Experiment 3.0 Requirements to Encircle Language Products List.
-- [x] I could rename it to Circle 3 programming, rather than Circle 3 software development, because programming was all I did, not full blown software development cycles.
+- [x] I could rename it to experiment 3.0 programming, rather than experiment 3.0 software development, because programming was all I did, not full blown software development cycles.
 Right? ('Programming' is a bit ambiguous too.
 It could mean program the dev environment or program using the new language.
 But I am OK with it.)
 - [x] Maybe check sub-project docs later to verify that I didn't do any documentation.

 This is spreading my attention over too many different things.
 Is there a more practical approach?

 This is too intense.
 I have to stop again.

-#### 2020-03-08 Done Reading Circle 3 Requirements Docs
+#### 2020-03-08 Done Reading Experiment 3.0 Requirements Docs

 The requirement group 'Priority C: Classes' has 1 language design feature: < Diagram Notation Design > Static.
 So that is to be moved to the language design planning docs.

 'Priority E: Integration' contains brainstorming instead of a list of items.

-> (I notice I get inspired to like implementation projects for Circle 3.
+> (I notice I get inspired to like implementation projects for experiment 3.0.
 I feel the enthusiasm in it.
 I somehow stopped working on it, though.
 Also it is not my goal right now.
 The goal is publish Encircle language design eventually.)

 Some of the content in 'Priority E: Integration' could be part of language design, at least diagram metrics design and automatic containment.

 'Priority F: Large Amounts of Items': Spiraling could be part of diagram metrics documentation.
 And object order.

 'Round-Up': Most are documentation issues, which in theory could be moved to the language design project instead.
-Except, they are 'technical design' documentation issues, which do not have a place in either the language design project or the Circle 3 programming project, because 'technical design' I did not consider language design, because I would have called language design 'functional design'.
-'Technical design' according to my views back then, would have be document how I implemented things in the programming of Circle 3, not how the language functionally works, but how Circle 3's .NET code works internally.
+Except, they are 'technical design' documentation issues, which do not have a place in either the language design project or the experiment 3.0 programming project, because 'technical design' I did not consider language design, because I would have called language design 'functional design'.
+'Technical design' according to my views back then, would have be document how I implemented things in the programming of experiment 3.0, not how the language functionally works, but how experiment 3.0's .NET code works internally.
 However, I could see the topics up for 'technical design' as topic that also could use an update to the functional design.
 So I could consider those topics for extending the Encircle language spec project's requirements.
-Then I could consider removing documentation issues from the Circle 3 programming planning docs, because I wasn't going to do them anyway.
+Then I could consider removing documentation issues from the experiment 3.0 programming planning docs, because I wasn't going to do them anyway.

-I ran over all the content of Circle 3 Requirements and above are the conclusions of what to possibly do.
+I ran over all the content of Experiment 3.0 Requirements and above are the conclusions of what to possibly do.

 #### 2020-03-07 Done No Planning or Docs Back Then

-Circle 3 Strategy is pretty much done.
+Experiment 3.0 Strategy is pretty much done.
-Circle 3 Requirements: change coloring and formatting.
+Experiment 3.0 Requirements: change coloring and formatting.

 That does not take away I want to split topics in these planning docs between language design one one end and programming at the other.

-#### 2020-02-23 Done Reading Circle 3 Strategy
+#### 2020-02-23 Done Reading Experiment 3.0 Strategy

-An idea for today would be to read "Circle 3 Strategy".
+An idea for today would be to read "Experiment 3.0 Strategy".
 That document is supposed to be about software development, not language design.
 At least, that is the new goal I have with that document.
 Some things in it are relevant for the Encircle Docs.
 "Goal of the Language" is where it is part about the language design, not so much the software development.
 I might use/move this text to the Encircle Planning Docs.
 Was at "More Tips" processing things.